-Within the oxalate field a great deal of attention has been given to the microbe oxalobacter formigenes.
+Within the oxalate field, a great deal of attention has been given to the microbe oxalobacter formigenes.
 The man who discovered this microbe, Dr. Milt Allison, had a lot to do with inspiring me to start looking more carefully at oxalate in autism and other conditions, and that grew to include pain conditions, autoimmunity, and gastrointestinal distress.

 The uniqueness of oxalobacter formigenes, as far as we know, has been that it is the only microbe that requires oxalate to survive.
 Its dependency on oxalate is why scientists call it an oxalate obligate.
-This trait is why this microbe has received the most attention by scientists and became the launching point of this Chinese paper.
+This trait is why this microbe has received the most attention from scientists and became the launching point of this Chinese paper.

-In a different study that I have reviewed before in the TLO Research Corner on the Trying Low Oxalates Facebook group,, scientists looked at the differences in the diversity of microbes that survive in a very high oxalate condition (which in this case was chronic kidney stones), and compared that to normal controls.
+In a different study that I have reviewed before in the TLO Research Corner on the Trying Low Oxalates Facebook group, scientists looked at the differences in the diversity of microbes that survive in a very high oxalate condition (which in this case was chronic kidney stones) and compared that to normal controls.
 These scientists found out that oxalobacter doesn’t tolerate a high oxalate environment very well.
-Please note that their title implies that oxalate causes dysbiosis, and not the reverse.
+Please note that their title implies that oxalate causes dysbiosis and not the reverse.

-In the last two decades a company called Oxthera and its predecessor have spent millions of dollars trying to develop oxalobacter as a drug for primary hyperoxaluria.
+In the last two decades, a company called Oxthera and its predecessor have spent millions of dollars trying to develop oxalobacter as a drug for primary hyperoxaluria.
 Sadly, they still have no product on the market.
 Oxalobacter formigenes may have been the wrong microbe to pursue because the paper on dysbiosis found that this microbe really doesn’t like extremely elevated oxalate.
-This may be like humans having a hard time eating a hundred hamburgers at one sitting.
+This may be like humans having a hard time eating a hundred hamburgers in one sitting.
 This Chinese paper shows that scientists now have many more choices of oxalate-degrading microbes to study for research.

 What Might Cystic Fibrosis Teach Us About Oxalates?

-I have talked on our TLO group about this before, but cystic fibrosis is a genetic condition very important for oxalate research.
+I have talked to our TLO group about this before, but cystic fibrosis is a genetic condition very important for oxalate research.
 This condition involves a broken intracellular regulator which governs the secretion of oxalate and sulfate among its other duties.
 This is why people with cystic fibrosis are elevated in oxalate.
 If someone has this gene defect, the mucus becomes very thick in the lungs and it is prone to infection.
 People with CF often live from cradle to grave with antibiotics.
 Pseudomonas aeruginosa often becomes their most common infection, and yes, this microbe showed up on the Chinese list of microbes that degrade oxalate.
-Might pseudomonas aeruginosa be growing to high levels and turning pathogenic just because it is responding to oxalate as its favorite food?
+Might pseudomonas aeruginosa be growing too high levels and turning pathogenic just because it is responding to oxalate as its favorite food?